thuang-power/thuang-power.github.io/_pages/about.md

 <span style="color:blue">My research group has <span style="color:#AA6C39">**two fully funded Ph.D. positions**</span>.
 If you are interested in joining my research group, please email your CV and transcript to "thuang7 AT sdsu DOT edu"</span>

+[Apr.
+2023] Our paper titled "Cyber-resilient Automatic Generation Control for Systems of Microgrids" has been accepted by *IEEE Transactions on Smart Grid*.

+[Dec.
+2022] Our paper titled "Accelerating the Electric Grid Carbon Neutral Transition through Domain-tailored Artificial Intelligence" has been accepted by *Pattern (Cell Press)*.

+[Nov.
+2022] Our paper titled "On an Information and Control Architecture for Future Electric Energy Systems" has been accepted by *Proceedings of the IEEE*. [[Arxiv](https://arxiv.org/pdf/2206.00160.pdf)]

+[Jun.
+2022] Our paper titled "Massively Digitized Power Grid: Opportunities and Challenges from Use-inspired AI" has been accepted by *Proceedings of the IEEE*. [[Arxiv](https://arxiv.org/pdf/2205.05180.pdf)]

 [Sep.
 2021] Our paper titled "A Neural Lyapunov Approach to Transient Stability Assessment of Power Electronics-interfaced Networked Microgrids" has been accepted by *IEEE Transactions on Smart Grid*. [[Arxiv](https://arxiv.org/pdf/2012.01333.pdf)]

 [Sep.
 2021] Our paper titled "Enabling Secure Peer-to-peer Energy Transaction through Dynamic Watermarking in Future Distribution Grids" has been published in *IEEE Electrification Magazine*. [[Link]](https://ieeexplore.ieee.org/document/9528341)